-Livestock Price Insurance (LPI) strives to capture and provide producers with as much of the cash market sales as possible.
-Weekly reporting of cash prices by producers will directly benefit settlement calculations while contributing to the program sustainability.
-All data reported is confidential and analyzed for program enhancements specific to the LPI program.
+LPI strives to capture and provide producers with as much of the cash market sales as possible.
+Weekly reporting of cash prices by producers will directly benefit the settlement and sustainability of the Program.
+All data reported is confidential and analyzed for program enhancements specific to LPI .

 Voluntarily reporting cash prices on a weekly basis will: